turw41th/turw41th/README.md

 ### Hello there

-I'm a complete newbie in coding, and as I start a 2-year computer science course in summer 2021, I want to build some pretty basic starter projects and share them here, although I'm pretty sure nobody will ever read this lol.
+I'm a complete newbie in coding, and as I started a 2-year computer science course in summer 2021, I want to build some pretty basic starter projects and share them here, although I'm pretty sure nobody will ever read this lol.
-It's gonna start with Python and a text based rpg game in it's simplest form, and will probably go on from there with a discord bot as a second project.
+It's gonna start with Python and a text based rpg game in its simplest form, and will probably go on from there with a discord bot as a second project.

 <!--
 **turw41th/turw41th** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.